loathers/autoscend/docs/CONTRIBUTING.md

 **master** branch:
 The master branch is the current "release" of autoscend.
 When someone does `svn checkout https://github.com/Loathing-Associates-Scripting-Society/autoscend/trunk/RELEASE/` in KoLMafia, they are getting the master branch scripts.

-**beta** branch:
-The `beta` branch is the sort of latest and greatest where people can use to get experimental or less tested features.
-Once features are vetted the beta branch can be merged to master, or specific features can be cherry-picked in.

-Both `beta` and `master` are restricted and can only be merged into with a pull request which requires approval from 1 other developer (though admins can by pass this requirements if they need to).
+`master` is restricted and can only be merged into with a pull request which requires approval from 1 other developer (though admins can by pass this requirements if they need to).

 For all of our sanity a good git work flow is something like this:
-1. `git checkout beta`
+1. `git checkout master`
 2. `git pull`
 3. `git checkout -b my-cool-new-feature`
 4. change code, add and commit files with [good commit messages][5]
-5. when ready, submit a [pull request](https://github.com/Loathing-Associates-Scripting-Society/autoscend/compare/beta...Loathing-Associates-Scripting-Society:master) for your `my-cool-new-feature` branch against the `beta` branch
+5. when ready, submit a [pull request](https://github.com/Loathing-Associates-Scripting-Society/autoscend/compare/beta...Loathing-Associates-Scripting-Society:master) for your `my-cool-new-feature` branch against the `master` branch

 ### Merging Pull Requests
 When closing pull requests, please use the "Squash and Merge" option when merging the branch.
-This creates much cleaner git commit histories and make it much easier to cherry-pick features from one branch to another (for example if we only want to release a couple features in the beta branch and not everything).
+This creates much cleaner git commit histories and make it much easier to cherry-pick features from one branch to another.
 After the merge its also good practice to delete the branch from the remote, again trying to keep the repository clean.

 [1]: https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github
 [2]: http://makeapullrequest.com/